satwik6941/Google-Agents-ADK-Development-/Module_2_Workflow_Agents/GUIDE.md

 ## 📖 Overview

-In the previous module, a first AI Agent was built and the LlmAgent was introduced.
+n previous modules, we built our first AI Agent and explored the LlmAgent deeply.
-Now, it’s time to understand and build Workflow Agents.
 This module explores three workflow agent types: Sequential Agents, Loop Agents, and Parallel Agents.

 ---